team-phoenyx/aspace-backend-original/README.md

 Node.js server/backend written enitrely by Avi Glozman and Terrance Li.
+Copyright 2017.
+All rights reserved.

 This code was originally written for use by aspace, Inc., but rights to it were retained by us after some complications within the company.